openfaas/openfaas.github.io/_posts/2026-02-13-gateway-api-migration.md

 But there was a glint in the eyes of the Kubernetes maintainers, and they wanted to provide something that was much more ambitious in its scope, that addressed needs that OpenFaaS customers don't tend to have.
 The [Istio service mesh](https://istio.io/) was a precursor for this, with its own set of add-ons with similar names, and was eventually crystallised into the *Gateway API*.

 Most OpenFaaS and Inlets customers we've encountered have been using Ingress (many moved away from Istio and service meshes) preferring simplicity and ease of use.
 They tended to always be using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) controller.
-A brief history: Ingress Nginx started off as a hobby project for a single maintainer, who was unable to find corporate sponsorship or support from the CNCF, and had to give it up after some tough years on his own.
+A brief history: Ingress Nginx started off as a hobby project for a single maintainer, who was unable to find corporate sponsorship or support from the CNCF, and had to give it up in 2019.
 Shortly after 2-3 maintainers stepped up and ran it reasonably well as a spare-time project, but without sustainable backing as part of a day job, the same thing started to happen again.
 More issues were raised, than there were people ready to fix and test them.

 So the Kubernetes maintainers made a judgement call, they decided to announce project would be officially mothballed in March 2026.
 No further updates, or security patches.
 That's a big deal.

-Why is this a double whammy?
+**Why is this a double whammy?**

 The announcement had some choice words: "if you must continue to use Ingress" - sounds a bit like you're in the wrong if you are using something that fits your needs.
 It has an undertone of Ingress being a legacy or inappropriate solution, potentially something that may eventually go the way of ingress-nginx.
 We focus on simple solutions that work well for our users, however, reading between the lines, we want to make sure you're prepared for the future.

-So if we're pragmatic, we have a couple of options:
+**So if we're pragmatic, we have a couple of options:**

-1) try to move to an Ingress Controller like Traefik which can support some of the behaviours and settings of Ingress Nginx,
+1. try to move to an Ingress Controller like Traefik which can support some of the behaviours and settings of Ingress Nginx,
-2) or move to Gateway API (the developing, but approved future standard).
+2. or move to Gateway API (the developing, but approved future standard).

 Rather than installing one chart, and creating a basic Ingress resource, and adding 1-2 annotations, we have a much more varied path.
 Gateway API intends to provide an agnostic overlay, shying away from annotations as extensions, and focusing on a new set of decoupled API objects.

-It's only a bit of YAML, how hard could it be?
+**It's only a bit of YAML, how hard could it be?**

 For OpenFaaS customers, we're trying to make this transition as simple as possible, starting with this guide that converts YAML for like for like.
 But one of our other products [Inlets Uplink](https://docs.inlets.dev/uplink/) integrates ingress-nginx much more deeply and relies on its annotations, that is going to be significantly more work both for the controller itself, and for users needing to upgrade.